aragon/hack/docs/guides-agent-app.md

 `dao apps` takes one argument: the address or name of an aragon DAO.

 By default it only returns apps with permissions.
-But we can use the `--all` option to get it to return apps without permissions in the report.
+But we can use the `--all` option to get it to return apps without permissions.

 From the command line run: